vmilovanovicc/aws_cloud_practitioner/02_computing.md

 If you want the scaling process to happen automatically, the AWS service that provides this functionality for Amazon EC2 instances is **Amazon EC2 Auto Scaling.**

+---

 ### [Amazon EC2 Auto Scaling](#amazon-ec2-auto-scaling)

-**Amazon EC2 Auto Scaling enables you to automatically add or remove Amazon EC2 instances in response to changing application demand.**
+**[Amazon EC2 Auto Scaling](https://aws.amazon.com/ec2/autoscaling/) enables you to automatically add or remove Amazon EC2 instances in response to changing application demand.**
 It also ensures high availability.

 **Scaling out (horizontal scaling)** is when you add more instances to your Auto Scaling Group and **scaling in** is when you reduce the number of instances in your Auto Scaling Group.